Crusaders Games

 Blister Packs With Hybrid Cards

 Rackham sold blister packs with miniatures for its main game called Confrontation, however some were given a Hybrid card as a cross over.
-There provide a neat way to add new characters to change your squad.
-You are unlikely to want or need them all but some are exceptionally good that i will track down in time.
+There provide a great way to add new characters to change your squad.
+You are unlikely to need them all, but some are exceptionally good to obtain.

 Cry Havok Magazine Cards